 - Low bass “pop” with reverb

 For the sniper beam pop, I used a synthesizer called Synplant.
-It takes a genetic approach to creating sounds.
+It takes a genetic approach to create sounds.

 It has quite a distinctive interface that really lets the creative process flow more freely.
 The sci-fi sounds I can get out of this thing makes it a perfect candidate for futuristic weapon designs.

 Check the RailGun folder for synplant and raw recording layers.

 And BOOOM, here’s the railgun layers.

 Let’s break down the layers, and how I sonically shifted them into a weapon shot:

 - I used three-layered synplant patches to create a laser beam “Zap.”